alanrogers/agar22/admixtools/README.md

     library(devtools)
     library(usethis)
     devtools::install_github("uqrmaie1/admixtools")

+These commands only need to be run once.
+They install packages onto your computer's hard disk.
+Once they're installed, the following command will work:

 	library(admixtools)

-This will allow you to use admixtools from R's command line interface.
-To use the browser interface, you'll need to install additional packages:
+This will allow you to use admixtools from R's command line interface, or in an R program.
+If you want to use the browser interface, you'll need to install additional packages:

     install.packages("shiny")
     install.packages("htmlwidgets")